The Rockettes: Rockettes Dancer Development Program

 From 2002 to 2019, the Rockettes presented a dance training program called the Rockettes Summer Intensive.
 This weeklong dance education program offered aspiring dancers the opportunity to train with current Radio City Rockettes and choreographers and learn choreography from the Rockettes repertoire.

-Now, the Rockettes run their very own Dancer Development Program, a name for their combined efforts to bring more diversity onto the line by reaching out and working with organizations like the Ailey School, teaching classes at Boston Conservatory, and, most notably, their new Conservatory program.
+Now, the Rockettes run their own Dancer Development Program, a name for their combined efforts to bring more diversity onto the line by reaching out and working with organizations like the Ailey School, teaching classes at Boston Conservatory, and, most notably, their new Conservatory program.
 Dancers who make it all the way to the end of the audition at Radio City each April are invited to come and study at Radio City for a week at no cost.
 Housing and shoes are provided, and several dancers are often hired to join the company from the group of Conservatory hopefuls.

 Trump inauguration controversy

 In late 2016, the Madison Square Garden Company, which manages the troupe, agreed to have the Rockettes perform at the inauguration of Donald Trump.
 According to a report in the New York Daily News, there was an initial "edict" to perform at the inaugural.
 Immediately several Rockettes dissented, including Rockette Phoebe Pearl who complained that she was being forced to perform at the inaugural against her wishes.
 One Rockette felt reluctant to "perform for this monster", referring to president-elect Donald Trump, and another said she "wouldn't feel comfortable standing near a man like that in our costumes."

 Madison Square Garden issued a statement saying that "For a Rockette to be considered for an event, they must voluntarily sign up and are never told they have to perform at a particular event, including the inaugural.
 It is always their choice.
 In fact, for the coming inauguration, we had more Rockettes request to participate than we have slots available."
 Another report suggested that dancers were allowed to "opt-out" if they thought that they would feel uncomfortable performing.

 Many on social media believed attendance was mandatory, including Julissa Sabino, a performer who is part of the union, who tweeted that the issue "breaks my heart" and urged supporters to "help these ladies."
 Autumn Withers, a former Rockette, supported a boycott, saying "take a knee, ladies!"
 In December 2016, according to The Atlantic, three of the thirteen full-time dancers had chosen to sit out the event.
 The company danced to a medley of Irving Berlin songs at the Inaugural Ball on the evening of January 20.